qimingye-creator/qimingye-creator.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I’m **Tiantian Zhang**, an undergraduate student in Computer Science at Columbia University (Class of 2025).
 My research interests span **machine learning theory**, **combinatorics optimization**.
 During my undergrad study, I am fortunate to work with Prof. Yuri Faenza, Prof. Daniel Hsu.
+Recently, I have been interested in LLM.
+I have a lot of ongoing thoughts and unaccompolished research idea where you can find on tiantianzz.wordpress.com, and I am always excited to talk about it.

 ---